Building with Passport

 Next Step

-Once your theme is set, head over to the Component Reference to see all other available props.
+Once your theme is set, head over to the Component Reference to see all other available props, or check out our sample application (opens in a new tab) to see customization in action.